yearn/yearn-devdocs/docs/developers/v2/DEPLOYMENT.md

 "Sharer" is a contract for distributing/splitting strategist rewards.
 For boarding school graduates suggested split is 34% to strategist multisig and 66% to strategist – [Sharer Contract](https://github.com/Grandthrax/Sharer).

-- Setup rewards for your strategy by calling `sharer.addContributors`.
+- Set up rewards for your strategy by calling `sharer.addContributors`.
 - Include devs if you forked someone else's strategy.
 - Be sure to reward people who helped you.
 - You can find the sharer here: [0x2c641e14afecb16b4aa6601a40ee60c3cc792f7d](https://etherscan.io/address/0x2c641e14afecb16b4aa6601a40ee60c3cc792f7d)